 Being a publisher, I’m sure you aim to clear stocks of your inventory in the most lucrative manner; instead of settling for average revenue.
 Here are the must-have techniques to optimize ad yield:

-- Google Ad Exchange: AdX allows you to connect with multiple demand sources.
-The intent is to increase competition around impressions, get more demand for these impressions (your inventory), and hence ensure better yield.
+AdX allows you to connect with multiple demand sources.
+The intent is to increase competition around impressions, get more demand for your inventory, and hence ensure better yield.

-- Native Ads: These ads blend in with the content published on the publisher’s website.
-Consequently, advertisers get better RoI because of improved visibility of their ads/content in the editorial feed, and the publisher generates greater revenue.
+These native ads blend in with the content published on the publisher’s website.
+Consequently, advertisers get better RoI because of the improved visibility of their ads/content in the editorial feed, and the publisher generates greater revenue.

-- Direct Deals: As the term ‘direct’ suggests, this sort of dealing empowers inventory-seekers to directly buy from you.
-Since there are no middlemen involved in the dealing, you get entitled to higher revenue than.
+As the term ‘direct’ suggests, this sort of dealing empowers inventory-seekers to buy from you directly.
+Since there are no middlemen involved in the dealing, you get entitled to higher revenue.